Review contents

 This is the difference between the price you’ll pay to buy an asset, and the price you’ll pay to sell an asset, and effectively IG pocket the difference between them.

-It’s a common fee structure for trading platforms, and it’s exactly the same as eToro¹.
+It’s a common fee structure for trading platforms.

 The spread changes depending on what asset you are trading, and it’s 0.6 points for foreign exchange, 0.8 points for indices and 0.1 points on commodities.
 Not bad at all.